IT50/book/en/lab/gnu-linux/cryptographic-hash.md

 38762cf7f55934b34d179ae6a4c80cadccbb7f0a  shattered-2.pdf
 ```

-Now, imagine that you trust the SHA-1 hash value `38762cf7f55934b34d179ae6a4c80cadccbb7f0a`.
-You then receive `shattered-2.pdf`, compute its SHA-1 hash, and subsequently trust `shattered-2.pdf`, assuming no one is able to construct a different piece of data that hashes to the same value.
+Now, imagine that you trust the SHA-1 hash value `38762cf7f55934b34d179ae6a4c80cadccbb7f0a`, because the author of the file gave you this hash.
+You then receive the `shattered-2.pdf` version, compute its SHA-1 hash, and subsequently trust `shattered-2.pdf`, assuming no one is able to construct a different piece of data that hashes to the same value.
 Were you the victim of a collision attack?
-We further verify that the content of the two files are different, using the SHA-2 256 hash algorithm:
+We further verify that the two files are different, using the SHA-2 256 hash algorithm:

 ```
 $ sha256sum shattered-1.pdf